Automatic License Suspensions After an Arrest

 If you refused to submit to a breath or blood test after being arrested on the charge of operating under the influence, you have a right to challenge the suspension of your license within 15 days of your refusal.

 - Did the police officer have reasonable grounds to believe that you had been operating under the influence?

 - Were you placed under arrest?

 - Did you refuse the chemical test?

 If any one of these issues is disproved, the RMV will rescind the suspension.
 If your license has been suspended for a chemical test refusal, but you were never placed under arrest, you have a very strong challenge the license suspension.
 Police often mistakenly file paperwork with the RMV triggering this type license suspension when they have issued a citation for OUI rather than making an arrest.
 Our firm will closely evaluate the facts of your case to determine if you should challenge your suspension and advocate for you before the RMV.

 Lawyers With Expertise in License Suspensions

-The Massachusetts DUI lawyers at The Law Offices of Joseph D. Bernard P.C. understand the ins and outs of breath test failure and refusal suspensions.
+The Massachusetts OUI lawyers at the Bernard Defense Team understand the ins and outs of breath test failure and refusal suspensions.
 We have incredible success advocating for clients at the RMV for license reinstatement and requests for hardship licenses.
 If you are faced with a license suspension, it is imperative that you speak to a lawyer who knows how to get back your driving privileges.